mwhipple/brine/docs/concepts.rst

 Backticks/grave accents are used as *parameter delimiters*.
 It is perhaps most helpful to think of them in those explicit terms rather than thinking of them as an alternate *quote* construct.
-In particular quoting implies that the parameter value is a string value, while the step transforms allow for alternative data types.
+"Quoting" may invite the assumption that the parameter value is a string value while the type transformation allows for alternative data types.

-:samp:`\``\ s were chosen as they are less common than many other syntactical elements and also allow for the use of logically significant quoting within parameter values while hopefully avoiding the need for escape artistry (as used for argument transforms).
+:samp:`\``\ s were chosen as they are less common than many other syntactical elements and also allow for the use of logically significant quoting within parameter values while hopefully avoiding the need for escape artistry.

+.. _selection_and_assertion:

 ***********************
 Selection and Assertion